The Tape Media Audit. Your Path To Data Liberation

-Oil and Gas explorers are pioneers at utilising data for data driven decision-making.
-Seismic data acquisition is often the first step in oil and gas exploration and the industry has traditionally stored these vast quantities of survey data on tape due to its low cost.
-Increasingly, oil companies are recognising the potential to exploit their legacy data collections by utilising the scalability of cloud computing including machine learning and advanced analytics to aid their exploration activities.
-So how do you migrate potentially millions of legacy tapes, some in a fragile condition, some in obscure and obsolete formats to the cloud with predictable cost and timing.
-How do you also navigate the ‘data as a hostage’ commercial terms often imposed by the offsite records management industry that are reluctant to relinquish your tapes and the opportunity to charge you a monthly fee for your tapes to sit on their shelves?
+So how do you migrate potentially millions of legacy tapes, some in a fragile condition, some in obscure and obsolete formats to the cloud with predictable cost and timing?
+How do you navigate ‘data as a hostage’ commercial terms often imposed by the offsite physical storage records management industry, that are reluctant to relinquish your tapes and impose eye-watering penalty withdrawal fee?

-Tape Ark shares the same vision as these Oil and Gas companies and has set its sights on getting data into more accessible platforms as efficiently and inexpensively as possible, while at the same time adding as much value to the data as possible.
-Tape Ark’s service model puts the needs of the end user first and encourages software vendors to focus on developing compelling SAAS products, which attract customer loyalty rather than non-collaborative proprietary closed systems.
+Tape Ark has been working with organisations to gain access to their legacy data as efficiently and inexpensively as possible, while at the same time adding additional value to the data, where possible.
+Our technology solutions service model puts the needs of the end user first and encourages software vendors to focus on developing compelling SaaS products, which attract customer loyalty rather than non-collaborative proprietary closed systems.

-Tape Ark’s comprehensive Media Audit is a programme specifically designed to help oil and gas companies access their data holdings, (both on tape and in private clouds) and plan out the most cost effective way to consolidate the data in readiness for well-informed decision making.
+Tape Ark’s comprehensive Media Audit is a programme specifically designed to help companies, worldwide, access their data holdings, (both on tape and in private clouds) and plan out the most cost effective way to consolidate the data in readiness for well-informed decision making.

 Objectives of A Tape Media Audit

-What volume of data is there on my tapes?
+The volume of data is on the tapes?

-What penalties will apply to picking my tapes from offsite storage?
+What penalties will apply to picking tapes from offsite storage?

-Which cloud storage tiers provide the best balance of cost and service level?
+Which cloud storage tiers provide the best balance of cost and service level that meets our data maturity?

 The Tape Media Audit Process